 … and lack of recursion

-In addition to being complexity challenged, Excel has significant difficulty handling certain thoughts – recursive algorithms in particular (and that is a huge class).
-In Excel you tend to create a table for each iteration of a recursive algorithm (say a yearly revenue forecast) and somehow decide what the maximum number of iterations are.
+In addition to being complexity challenged, Excel has significant difficulty handling certain thoughts – recursive algorithms in particular (a huge class).
+In Excel, you tend to create a table for each iteration of a recursive algorithm (say a yearly revenue forecast) and somehow decide what the maximum number of iterations are.
 If you wanted to simply k-means cluster products you would have to resort to VBA when you would have liked to use a recursive (declarative) function.

-Together these severely limit the potential for code reuse.
-This is more serious than it sounds.
-Without code-reuse you have to implement analysis from scratch (Excel’s built-in functions) each time.
+These severely limit the potential for code reuse.
+That is more serious than it sounds.
+Without code reuse you have to implement analysis from scratch (Excel’s built-in functions) each time.
 You don’t generalise your algorithms because they’re only used for a particular purpose.
 You only have time to implement simple algorithms.
-You don’t invest time making your model as good as you would if it were going to be used 100, 1,000, or 1,000,000 times.
+You don’t invest the time to make your model as good as you would if it were going to be used 100, 1,000, or 1,000,000 times.
 You need to think about the implementation of all parts of your model because they might affect each other.

 What to do?

 Since my consulting days I’ve been dreaming up “a perfect Excel”, including explicitly connected encapsulated modules, raw-text representations, URIs, and Git versioning.
-I’ve considered Python or Ruby as the underlying language but that’s absolutely wrong.
-A spreadsheet is declarative, not imperative and a pure functional language is the way to go; Haskell is the strongest candidate (with things like higher-order functions, almost magical strong inferred typing, lazy evaluation, pattern matching (not the regexp kind), and monads).
-Not surprisingly, I’m not the only one who’s had that idea.
+I’ve considered Python or Ruby as the underlying language but those would be poor choices.
+A spreadsheet is declarative, not imperative.
+A pure functional language is the way to go; Haskell is the strongest candidate, with things like higher-order functions, almost magical strong inferred typing, lazy evaluation, pattern matching (not the regexp kind), and monads.
+Not surprisingly, I’m not the only one who’s had that idea (see Lisper and Malmström).
 It could overhaul analysis in academia, banking, consulting, and industry; that’s incredibly exciting stuff.